 5. Bake

-Bake the macarons until the tops are dull and the batter is set.
+Bake the macarons around 300 F until the tops are dull and the batter is set.
 An easy way to check is to gently nudge the top of a couple of macarons with your finger.
 If the tops don't shift away from the bottoms, they are done.
 You can also try to lift a corner of the parchment or baking mat and check the bottoms.
 If you can't peel one of the end shells away without it sticking, bake a few minutes longer.

 Remove the baked macarons from the oven, and cool for a few minutes on the pan.
 As soon as you can handle the shells, gently peel them off by pressing up from underneath the parchment or baking mat.